flyjgh/Maths/README.md

-# Formalism
+# Maths

-## really not formal, but fun

-Having fun with theorem proving, proof checking, and the Curry-Howard correspondence in general.
+Having fun with theorem proving, proof checking, combinators, categories, λ, and the Curry-Howard correspondence in general.